Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 [Back to top](<#contents>)
 # Features

 The Astronomy Quiz website is set up to be very easy to use and visually appealing for the player.
-It was designed with user-experience in mind.
+It was designed with player-experience in mind.
 The player should feel like they are doing an Astronomy Quiz just by the visual theme and feel encouraged to keep playing to try and beat their current hiscore.

 ## Existing Features
   * ### Home Section

-      * This is the first part of the quiz the user will see when visiting and is designed to allow the user to immediately get started with playing the quiz.
+      * This is the first part of the quiz the player will see when visiting and is designed to allow the player to immediately get started with playing the quiz.
       * In the middle of the website the player will see the quiz application complimented by a beautiful space background.
-      * Within the quiz application, the user will be greeted and then asked to submit a name and then click next to be directed to select a difficulty.
+      * Within the quiz application, the player will be greeted and then asked to submit a name and then click next to be directed to select a difficulty.
-      * If the user inputs a name that doesn't meet validation, the user will be given feedback on how to fill the name input correctly<br /><br />
+      * If the player inputs a name that doesn't meet validation, the player will be given feedback on how to fill the name input correctly.<br /><br />

 <details><summary><b>Desktop Home/Landing Page Image</b></summary>

 ![Desktop Home Image](assets/images/readme-images/desktop-home-page-image.png)
 </details><br />

-<details><summary><b>Desktop Home/Landing Page Responsive Image</b></summary>
+<details><summary><b>Responsive Home/Landing Page Image</b></summary>

 ![Responsive Home Image](assets/images/readme-images/responsive-home-page-image.png)
 </details><br />